GGP1/kure/docs/commands/list.md

 kure list Reddit
 ```

-List an entry hiding the password:
+List an entry hiding the password and creating a qr code image:
 ```
-kure list StackOverflow -H
+kure list StackOverflow -H -q
 ```

 List all entries: